 No one wants to start their day with an aggravating search for a place to work.

-As a result, companies are adopting a trend known office hoteling, in which workers schedule their use of workspaces.
-This eliminates the first-come-first server mentality of claiming a desk for the day without sacrificing the flexibility that employees have come to expect.
+As a result, companies are adopting a trend known as office hoteling, in which workers schedule their use of workspaces.
+This eliminates the first-come-first-serve mentality of claiming a desk for the day without sacrificing the flexibility that employees have come to expect.
 Musical chairs was fun at your sixth birthday party.
 It’s not fun in the office.

 The most important reservation features for your office hoteling experience

-Implementing an office hoteling method of office management won’t work without the right system to fit your needs.
+Implementing an office hoteling method for office management won't work without the right system to fit your needs.
 If you are newly considering an office hoteling process, you might not even know what all of those needs are.
+It's important to assess your office's specific requirements and objectives before selecting a system that can effectively support your office hoteling strategy.

 The following is a checklist of features that will ensure your transition to an office hoteling style of office management is smooth and beneficial for employees, freelancers, and visitors alike.